raymondxu/hubot-ping/README.md

 # hubot-ping

-A script that tracks your outgoing pings on Slack, making sure you never forget any of your requests.
+A bot that tracks your outgoing pings on Slack, making sure you never forget any of your requests.

 ## Functionality
 - All messages that begin with `@ping @mention` are automatically recorded into your ping log.